This is article #16 out of 50 in The Startup Marketing Playbook.

 In an early stage marketing team that supports a growing sales team, there likely isn’t a separate “sales operations” function.
 Managing the infrastructure and intake of data often falls on the marketing team.
 For example, the sales team goes to a conference and comes back with a list of leads that need to be nurtured.
 How do those leads end up in the CRM and marketing automation system, enrolled in the right nurture campaign and tagged with the right field values (e.g. persona and lifecycle stage)?

-While it sounds like a simply process, there are so many opportunities to make a mistake when importing data.
+While it sounds like a simple process, there are many opportunities to make a mistake when importing data.
 To ensure it gets done right, let’s break down that process, step by step:

 1. Acquire contacts through multiple sources

-Contacts will enter your marketing world many different ways.
+Contacts will enter your marketing world in many different ways.
 The category “offline sources” includes old email lists, conference attendees who visited your booth and registrants from a webinar that you co-hosted with a partner.
 Each of these sources likely starts out as an Excel spreadsheet.

 2. Standardize and clean data

 You now need to get that spreadsheet into the right format.
-If done incorrectly, this can create a big mess in your CRM.
+Done incorrectly, this can create a big mess in your CRM.
 The old saying “garbage data in, garbage data out” always holds true.
 Therefore, we need to ensure you are only importing clean, quality data.
 A few things to consider here:

 - Ensure all names are properly capitalized

 - Split names by First and Last so they aren’t both in one field

 - Ensure company name is spelled the same in the spreadsheet and CRM